Ph.D. in School Psychology

 View full application information

 Our faculty consists of a dynamic group of individuals who are committed to the growth and development of school psychology students.
-We have both overlapping and disparate research interests and specializations that allow for us to accommodate the majority of students who are interested pursuing advanced study in school psychology.
+We have both overlapping and disparate research interests and specializations that allow for us to accommodate the majority of students who are interested in pursuing advanced study in school psychology.
 Collectively, our research interests center on supporting students’ emotional wellbeing, mental and physical health, and academic outcomes.
 Faculty in our program also specialize in research related to neuropsychology, sleep hygiene and related impacts, school-wide behavioral assessment, supporting military families, interdisciplinary and transdisciplinary collaboration, multicultural competence, and bullying and violence prevention.
 Learn More